 How would you like to get your skin back to ‘amazing’?
-You may want to look into chemical peels.
+You may want to look into a facial peels knows as chemical peels.
 Solutions are applied to the skin to remove damaged skin cells and bring out the beautiful skin you have waiting underneath.

 1. Glycolic Chemical Peel

 If your skin is sensitive, some of the peels on this list may irritate it.
 You may want to look into a light chemical peel, such as a lactic peel.
-As the name suggests, lactic peels come from milk and utilize lactic acid.
-It’s not only gentle on easily irritated skin, but also moisturizes dry skin.
+As the name suggests, lactic peels come from milk.
+It’s not only gentle on easily irritated skin but also moisturizes dry skin.

 Acne can be embarrassing and annoying to deal with.
 If you have a bunch of problem breakouts, a beta peel will be able to help you.
 It contains salicylic acid which is great for exfoliation and oil control.
-Salicylic acid also has anti-inflammatory and antibacterial properties.
-Salicylic acid takes care of the bacteria that cause acne breakouts to give you the relief that you’ve been searching for.
+Salicylic acid also takes care of the bacteria that cause acne breakouts to give you the relief that you’ve been searching for.

-Like all other chemical peels, the Jessner peel is done by brushing on a chemical solution called acidic liquid to remove the top layer of skin and encourage new, younger looking skin to grow.
+Like all other chemical peels, the Jessner peel is done by brushing an acidic liquid onto the skin to remove the top layers and encourage new, younger looking skin to grow.
 The Jessner peel was first formulated over a hundred years ago, and it’s still in use today thanks to its ability to:

 - reduce dark patches and age spots